StaticReturn/WC-Ship-Viewer/README.md

 # WC-Ship-Viewer
-A ship viewer, wirtten in C &amp; SDL2, for the old DOS game Wing Commander.
+A ship viewer, written in C, for the old DOS game Wing Commander.

+### OS X 10.9 (Mavericks)
+Originally written on a Macbook Pro running OS X, this was a small exploritory program I wrote for myself for practice.